 \subsection{Reducing Memory Requirements}

-The core of polarity-sampling relies on computing the top-singular values of the possibly large matrix $\mA_{\omega}$ for a variety of regions $\omega \in \Omega$, discovered through latent space sampling (recall \cref{alg:sampling}).
+The core of polarity sampling relies on computing the top-singular values of the possibly large matrix $\mA_{\omega}$ for a variety of regions $\omega \in \Omega$, discovered through latent space sampling (recall \cref{alg:sampling}).
 One challenge for state-of-the-art DGNs lies in the size of the matrices $\mA_{\omega}$.
 Multiple solutions exist, such as computing the top singular values through block power iterations.
 Doing so, the matrices $\mA_{\omega}$ do not need to be computed entirely, only the matrix-matrix product $\mA_{\omega}\mW$ and $\mA^T_{\omega}\mV$ needs to be performed repeatedly (interleaved with QR decompositions).
 After many iterations, $\mW$ estimate the top right-singular vectors of $\mA_{\omega}$, and $\mV$ the corresponding top left-singular vectors from which the singular values can be obtained.
 However, we found this solution to remain computationally extensive, and found that in practice, a simpler approximation that we now describe provided sufficiently accurate estimates.

 Instead of the above iterative estimation, one can instead compute the top-singular values of $\mW\mA_{\omega}$ with $\mW$ a semi-orthogonal matrix of shape $D'\times D$ with $D'<D$ (recall that $\mA_{\omega}$ is of shape $D \times K$).
 Doing so, we are now focusing on the singular values of $\mA_{\omega}$ whose left-singular vectors are not orthogonal with the right singular vectors of $\mW$.
-While this possible incur an approximation error, we found that the above was sufficient to provide polarity-sampling an adequate precision-recall control.
+While this possibly incurs an approximation error, we found that the above was sufficient to provide polarity sampling and adequate precision-recall control.